Colonial history of the United States: Culture and education

-Religion

-Some emigrants who came to Colonial America were in search of religious freedom.
-London did not make the Church of England official in the colonies—it never sent a bishop—so religious practice became diverse.

-The Great Awakening was a major religious revival movement that took place in most colonies in the 1730s and 1740s.
-The movement began with Jonathan Edwards, a Massachusetts preacher who sought to return to the Pilgrims' Calvinist roots and to reawaken the "Fear of God."
-English preacher George Whitefield and other itinerant preachers continued the movement, traveling throughout the colonies and preaching in a dramatic and emotional style.
-Followers of Edwards and other preachers called themselves the "New Lights", as contrasted with the "Old Lights" who disapproved of their movement.
-To promote their viewpoints, the two sides established academies and colleges, including Princeton and Williams College.
-The Great Awakening has been called the first truly American event.

-A similar pietistic revival movement took place among some German and Dutch settlers, leading to more divisions.
-By the 1770s, the Baptists were growing rapidly both in the north (where they founded Brown University) and in the South (where they challenged the previously unquestioned moral authority of the Anglican establishment).

 Delaware Valley and Mid-Atlantic region

 Unlike New England, the Mid-Atlantic region gained much of its population from new immigration and, by 1750, the combined populations of New York, New Jersey, and Pennsylvania had reached nearly 300,000 people.
-By 1750, about 60,000 Irish and 50,000 Germans came to live in British North America, many of them settling in the Mid-Atlantic Region.
-William Penn founded the colony of Pennsylvania in 1682, and attracted an influx of British Quakers with his policies of religious liberty and freehold ownership. ("Freehold" meant owning land free and clear, with the right to resell it to anyone.)
-The first major influx of settlers were the Scotch Irish who headed to the frontier.
+By 1750, about 60,000 Irish and 50,000 Germans came to live in British North America, many of them settling in the Mid-Atlantic region.
+William Penn founded the colony of Pennsylvania in 1682, and attracted an influx of British Quakers with his policies of religious liberty and freehold ownership.
+The first major influx of settlers were the Scotch Irish, who headed to the frontier.
 Many Germans came to escape the religious conflicts and declining economic opportunities in Germany and Switzerland.

-Thousands of poor German farmers, chiefly from the Palatine region of Germany, migrated to upstate districts after 1700.
-They kept to themselves, married their own, spoke German, attended Lutheran churches, and retained their own customs and foods.
+Thousands of poor German farmers, chiefly from the Palatine region in Germany, migrated to upstate districts after 1700.
+They largely kept to themselves, married their own, spoke German, attended Lutheran churches, and retained their own customs and foods.
 They emphasized farm ownership.
 Some mastered English to become conversant with local legal and business opportunities.
-They ignored the Indians and tolerated slavery (although few were rich enough to own a slave).
+They ignored the indigenous peoples and tolerated slavery, although few were rich enough to own a slave.